microsoft/vscode/README.md

 ## Chang Log
 ### Version 0.0.4
 * Added support for linting using Pylint (configuring pylint is coming soon)
-* Added support for sorting Imports
+* Added support for sorting Imports (Using the command "Pythong: Sort Imports")
 * Added support for code formatting using Autopep8 (configuring autopep8 is coming soon)
+* Added ability to view global variables, arguments, add and remove break points
 ### Version 0.0.3
-* Added support for debugging using PDB (currently you cannot delete a breakpoint, this will be fixed soon)
+* Added support for debugging using PDB

 ## Debugging Instructions